morewings/cra-template-quickstart-redux/README.md

 ## Code quality tools

-The purpose of code quality tools is to provide statical check of your code and try to fix errors.
+The purpose of code quality tools is to do statical check of your code and try to fix errors.
 These checks are triggered inside pre-commit hook.
 To run them manually:

 ```shell script
 yarn lint:js # runs eslint in src directory